poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 There's a lot to go through, so I'm going to rattle through it quickly.
 Or as Freddie would say in The Only Way Is Essex, go _"from like 0 to 100"_ real quick.

+(And yes, I did structure my talk around a TV show I’d never actually watched before, just for the purposes of a pun!)

 <img src="/images/posts/2026-02-01-responsible-ai/llm-parameter.jpg" alt="A large set of decimal point numbers in green font, on a black background"/>

 If you wondered what an LLM looks like, here is a picture of just a part of one parameter in an LLM.
 OpenAI's GPT-3, released in 2020, had 175 billion parameters.
 [Google's recent Gemini 3 may have at least a trillion — some think it’s more like 7 trillion](https://www.technologyreview.com/2026/01/07/1130795/what-even-is-a-parameter).
 Good luck to anyone trying to debug one of these!